 - If you want to pair Skype with your traditional phone system, you can add Skype Connect to your existing SIP-enabled PBX.
 This will allow you to make and receive Skype calls on your office phones.

-- Skype also offers Skype for Business for Microsoft 365 users.
+- It also offers Skype for Business for Microsoft 365 users.
 With this, you can make voice and video calls and let people know your availability with your online status.

-- Skype isn't a traditional phone system and doesn't offer all of the features and tools those systems do, such as call paging and call blocking.
+Skype isn't a traditional phone system and doesn't offer all of the features and tools those systems do, such as call paging and call blocking.
+Additionally, since it isn't a traditional phone system, you can't make emergency calls to police or fire departments.

 How Does Your Business Stack Up?
 Get a Free Business Report Card!Get My Report Card